kolenaIO/kolena/docs/dataset/advanced-usage/extract-metadata-text.md

 ### Sentiment: Subjectivity

-This property assesses the subjectivity level of the text, which could be useful in model testing scenarios that require differentiation between objective and subjective texts.
-Subjectivity is calculated using sentiment analysis tools, and leverages the [TextBlob](https://textblob.readthedocs.io/en/dev/api_reference.html#module-textblob.en.sentiments) toolkit.
+**Sentiment subjectivity** assesses the subjectivity level of the text, which could be useful in model testing scenarios that require differentiation between objective and subjective texts.
+Subjectivity is calculated using the [TextBlob](https://textblob.readthedocs.io/en/dev/api_reference.html#module-textblob.en.sentiments) toolkit.

 ???
 "Subjectivity Levels"